 The interconnection of a Producer's generating equipment with Xcel Energy's System shall not cause any reduction in the quality of service on the Xcel Energy System.
 No abnormal voltages, frequencies, or interruptions will be permitted.
 If high- or low-voltage complaints, transient voltage complaints, and/or harmonic (voltage distortion) complaints result from operation of a Producer's generation, Producer's such generating equipment shall be disconnected from Xcel Energy's System until the Producer resolves the problem.
 The Producer is responsible for the expense of keeping the generator(s) in good working order so that the voltage, harmonics, power factor (PF), and var requirements are always met.
 Variable output machines (wind), with fluctuations in plant MW output, may cause fluctuation in power system voltage.
-To achieve adequate speed of response to such variations, and plants relying on switched shunt capacitors to control such variations must have the capacitor banks equipped with "rapid discharge" circuits capable of rendering the capacitors available for re-insertion within 5 seconds of de-energization.
+To achieve adequate speed of response to such variations, and plants relying on switched shunt capacitors to control such variations must have the capacitor banks equipped with "rapid discharge" circuits capable of rendering the capacitors available for re-insertion within 5 minutes of de-energization.

-Transmission System Guideline Xcel Energy Operating Companies Interconnection Guidelines For Transmission Interconnected Producer-Owned Generation 20 MW or less Version: 6.0 File Name: XEL-POL-TransmissionInterconn nectionGuidelineLess20MW.doc Page 21 of 71
+Transmission System Guidelines 🕜 Xcel Energy Xcel Energy Operating Companies Interconnection Guidelines for Transmission Interconnected Producer-Owned Generation 20 MW or less Version: 10.0 File Name: XEL-POL-TransmissionInterconne ectionGuidelineLess20MW.doc Page 20 of 85